Pushmataha District

-Pushmataha District was one of three administrative super-regions comprising the former Choctaw Nation in the Indian Territory.
+Pushmataha District was one of three provinces, or districts, comprising the former Choctaw Nation in the Indian Territory.
 Also called the Third District, it encompassed the southwestern one-third of the nation.

 The Pushmataha District was named in honor of Pushmataha, a revered Choctaw warrior and statesman who was chief of Okla Hannali, the Six Towns District, one of the three historic, major clan divisions of the Choctaw in their historic territory of the Southeast.
 The other two districts were the Apukshunnubbee District and Moshulatubbee District.